1username/expungement/README.md

 * A clear explanation of what is filed when, where, and how, the process
 * For all the spots it ends with attorney review needed you should try to break it all the way down
 * explanatory section about IFPs, or link to an explantion; you have a current IFP form link already in Forms
-* All the recent statutes are included, the marijuana and automation statutes.
+* All the recent statutes are included as of 12-17-23
-* Make the formatting look good on small screens.
+* The 12/17/23 fixed the small screen formatting.